Western and Central Africa

 ITC can provide guidance and support to partner countries on thematic areas such as:

-SIMP allows users to create customisable reports, graphs and tables to identify which activities of the strategy are being implemented.
-It also enables the government and the NEC to identify which national institutions or associations have not yet implemented the activities they committed to in the Plans of Action.
-SIMT makes it easy for users to analyze the progress of the key technical assistance projects by donor or geographic location.
+SIMT allows users to create customizable reports, graphs and tables to identify which activities of the strategy are being implemented.
+It also enables the government and the NEC to identify which national institutions or associations have not yet implemented the activities they committed to in the plans of action.
+SIMT makes it easy for users to analyse the progress of the key technical assistance projects by donor or geographic location.
 It provides multiple levels of access for national focal points and key implementation partners.
-SIMT improves national ownership by making enabling the public to view success stories resulting from implementation.
+SIMT improves national ownership by enabling the public to view success stories resulting from implementation.

 Enquiries should be directed to: